melfitz12/Data-Portfolio/README.md

   [Fitzgerald - EPA Data Analysis.xlsx](https://github.com/user-attachments/files/17878420/Fitzgerald.-.EPA.Data.Analysis.xlsx)

 ## Python
 * Data analysis to predict obesity rates using data from the Centers for Disease Control and Prevention.
-This involved loading the data, cleaning and preprocessing it, performing EDA, analyzing correlations, and performing a multilinear regression analysis to create a model for prediction.
+This involved loading the data, cleaning and preprocessing data, performing EDA, analyzing correlations, and performing a multilinear regression analysis to create a model for prediction.